-Data packets travel through a series of routers across different networks till they reach their destination by using a routing algorithm.
+Data packets travel through a series of routers across different networks till they reach their destination by using a routing algorithm in Australia.
 The algorithm takes into account various factors such as the size of the data packet, destination, and header to determine the path.

-In this blog, we will focus on Internet Protocol routing, types, and different routing protocols used on the internet to move data packets on a network.
+In this blog, we will focus on Internet Protocol routing, types, and different routing protocols used on the internet to move data packets on a network in Australia.

-IP Routing is a process that sends data packets from the sender on a network to a receiver on a different network.
+IP Routing in Australia is a process that sends data packets from the sender on a network to a receiver on a different network.
 It’s the process that helps identify the best route possible by examining the IP address of the destination.
-It determines the next-hop address to which the data will be delivered and uses routing tables to find the route in UK.
+It determines the next-hop address to which the data will be delivered and uses routing tables to find the route in Australia.

 In the process, data is routed from the source server to the destination server using routers across different networks.
 Routing protocols create routing tables that are used by routers to transfer packets to their destination.

-How IP Routing in UK Works– Understanding TCP/IP?
+How IP Routing in Australia Works – Understanding TCP/IP?

 TCP/ IP is an Internet Protocol Suite that is used to send and receive data on the internet.
 An internet protocol is a set of rules and commands that computers on a network use to communicate with one another.
 The communication is found at Internet Protocol (IP) and Transmission Control Protocol (TCP).

 During the transmission process, TCP breaks down data into small packets while defining the network connection.
 IP, on the other hand, deals with delivering packets from one computer to another router.
-This process is known as internet protocol routing.
+This process is known as internet protocol routing in Australia.

 Upon reaching their destination, TCP reassembles data packets to their original form, similar to IP encapsulation.